Treatment algorithm

 supportive care

-Provide education and support for the patient and their families and carers, focusing on the key behavioural and psychological symptoms of FTD and how these translate to care needs.
-Planning should focus on meeting current needs and anticipating future problems.
+Provide education and support for the patient and their families and carers, focusing on the key behavioural and psychological symptoms of frontotemporal dementia (FTD) and how these translate to care needs.
+Planning should focus on meeting current needs and anticipating future issues.
 It is important to address long-term care needs early, because early planning and action maximise options and the patient's ability to participate.
-Family and carers should be empowered to assist the patient in making decisions regarding health and property, managing finances, taking medicines, cooking meals, etc.
+Family and carers should be empowered to assist the patient in making decisions regarding health and property, managing finances, taking drug treatments, cooking meals, etc.

 It is essential to establish and record, early in the course of the illness, the preferences of the patient and family regarding end-of-life interventions, including treatment, resuscitation, and prolonging life when treatable conditions arise.[199][200]